doublemoulinet/Morrowind-Modular-Mod-Guide/FINISHLINE.md

 	- In order for **Immersive Mining** to work with GH, set up a blacklist to block all ore activators:
 		- In the Blacklist tab, navigate to the Objects list and search “mine”
 		- Click Toggle Filtered to add these objects to the blacklist
+		- Repeat these steps for the keyword "rock"
+	- You can toggle Immersive Mining's gameplay changes by undoing these blacklist changes
 - Illegal Summoning
 	- NPC Crime Trigger Distance = 2000
 - Multi Mark & Harder Recall